101arrowz/fflate/README.md

   console.log(data.length);
 });

+if (needToCancel) {
+  // The return value of any of the asynchronous APIs is a function that,
+  // when called, will immediately cancel the operation.
+The callback
+  // will not be called.
+  terminate();
+}

-// This will render the data inside aMassiveFile unusable, but can
+// The consume option will render the data inside aMassiveFile unusable,
-// dramatically improve performance and reduce memory usage. zlib(aMassiveFile, { consume: true }, (err, data) => {
+// but can dramatically improve performance and reduce memory usage. zlib(aMassiveFile, { consume: true, level: 9 }, (err, data) => {
   // Use the data
 });

+// This is way faster than zipSync because the compression of multiple
+// files runs in parallel.
+In fact, the fact that it's parallelized
+// makes it faster than most standalone ZIP CLIs. zip({ f1: aMassiveFile, 'f2.txt': anotherMassiveFile }, (err, data) => {
+  // Save the ZIP file
+})
 ```

 Try not to use *both* the asynchronous and synchronous APIs.
 They are about 9kB and 8kB individually, but using them both leads to a 16kB bundle (as you can see from [Bundlephobia](https://bundlephobia.com/result?p=fflate)).